learn-co-students/css-adding-responsive-features-re-coded_sanaa_web001/README.md

 this case, our comp was built at full size, and it's up to you as a developer to pick appropriate break points and adjust the layout as necessary.
-Since we want our users to have the best experience at all sizes, and there is no one sizing standard in place for phones and tablets, working on a fully responsive design takes some trial and error on our part.
+Since we want our users to have the best experience at all sizes, and there is no one sizing standard in place phones and tablets, working on a fully responsive design takes some trial and error on our part.

 In this lab we will practice adjusting existing HTML and CSS to include